LiorSinai/AssignmentProblem.jl/readme.md

 ## Related Packages

-[Hungarian.jl](https://github.com/Gnimuc/Hungarian.jl) runs marginally faster than this version.
+[Hungarian.jl](https://github.com/Gnimuc/Hungarian.jl) runs up to 2&times; faster than this version.
 One reason is it uses more preallocation of arrays.